Pratik151/AWSEC2ResourceMonitor/README.md

 # AWS Services used:

  ~~1.
 AWS Events Rule (For triggering events based on EC2 instance state change or tag change. )~~

+   1. AWS multi region Cloud trail event with cloudwatch logs group for tracking events across all regions in account.

    2. AWS Lambda (As target to ~~Event rules~~ cloudwatch logs group with filter and to create/modify cloudwatch alarms.)

    3. AWS Cloudwatch (For monitoring EC2 instance metric and alert to target based on threshold)

-   4. AWS SNS (As target to Cloudwatch alarm for notifying subscribers about alert) ~~5.
-AWS StackSets (For creating the resource from cloudformation in multiple region or account as required.) ~~
+   4. AWS SNS (As target to Cloudwatch alarm for notifying subscribers about alert)

+ ~~5.
+AWS StackSets (For creating the resource from cloudformation in multiple region or account as required.)~~

 # Prerequisite: